Coupled Depth Learning: Experiments

 Another assumption in our approach is that coupling the learning of the basis and the regression provides a beneficial effect as it allows the method to optimize the depth representation for accurate prediction.
 Our hypothesis is confirmed by the results shown in the third column of Table~\ref{tb:coarseExp} (Uncoupled), which reports the performance obtained by learning a dictionary via sparse coding and then regressing on the weights of the dictionary.
 There is a clear degradation in accuracy on both datasets when the modeling of depth and the regression optimization are uncoupled.

-Next, we assess which deep features are better for predicting depth.
+Finally, we assess which deep features are effective at predicting depth.
 We consider two types of features, both extracted from the same deep network architecture~\cite{Krizhevsky} but trained on two different datasets: GCL uses "pool5" features trained on PLACES~\cite{zhou2014places}, while GCL-I (last column of Table~\ref{tb:coarseExp}) uses "pool5" optimized for object class recognition on Imagenet~\cite{imagenet_cvpr09}.
-Our results show that features learned for scene classification perform much better on depth estimation compared to features trained for object classification.
+Our results show that features learned for scene classification perform much better on depth estimation of scenes compared to features trained for object classification.